 Bermuda grass lawns are some of the most common types encountered in Georgia.
-Though there are roughly a dozen or so different varieties, though hybrid Bermuda seems to be the most prevalent throughout the Southern states.
-It is known for its richly green color and fine to medium texture.
+Though there are roughly a dozen or so different varieties, though hybrid Bermuda seems to be the most prevalent throughout the Southern states, it is known for its rich green color and fine to medium texture.
 This is also why it is a common type of grass found in golf courses throughout the United States.

 Benefits of Bermuda Lawns

 Some of the allure of a Bermuda lawn is that it is a perennial grass.
 This means it does not need reseeding because it grows aggressively and it does exceedingly well for lawns.
 It is excellent in looser soil because of its aggressive growth, which means it can help prevent soil erosion.
 Additionally, Bermuda lawns have a tolerance for extreme heat, sun, and drought.
 Bermuda grass is also extremely easy to grow from seed.

 While the Bermuda varieties typically sport a deep green color during the summer months, it can turn a ghastly shade of brown or gray during winter months.
 It is also difficult to grow in shady places like those around some large, mature trees.
 For many homeowners, Bermuda grass is also considered some of the most difficult to mow.